Here’s why iPhones and iPads take so long to turn on after dying:

 This is why your devices go through the full shutdown cycle when your battery gets too low.

-Before it hits 0%, the phone or iPad initiates shutdown to ensure that all important data is written to completion before the device is truly off.
+Before it hits 0%, the phone or iPad initiates a shutdown to ensure that all important data is written to completion before the device is truly off.

 What Are Shut Down Cycles?